elagil/usbpd/usbpd/README.md

 ## Currently supported modes

-- SPR Sink with helpers for
+- SPR Sink with helpers for requesting
-    - Fixed supply request
+    - A fixed supply
-    - Programmable Power Supply (PPS) request
+    - A Programmable Power Supply (PPS)

 # Credit